Chinese Poetry — Eternal Resonance in Poems To Chant and Appreciate Across History

 These 19 poems talk about deep philosophy and sincere emotions regarding life, happiness, relationship, and wisdom, using extremely explicit yet refined characters.

-The eternal joys and sorrows of humankind endow souls to these Nineteen Old Poems, in which people across history can find resonance and enlightenment.
+The eternal joys and sorrows of humankind endow souls with these Nineteen Old Poems, in which people across history can find resonance and enlightenment.

 Pottery Figurine of Eastern Han Dynasty (25 — 220) Playing Musical Instrument Xiao — Chengdu Museum (Photo by Dongmaiying)